ahmedkaludi/level-up/readme.txt

 == Description ==

-Bridge WordPress theme is a minimal and fast theme that makes your AMP and Non-AMP version look same.
+designblocks WordPress theme is a minimal and fast theme that makes your AMP and Non-AMP version look same.

 == Installation ==